-The preliminary JiTT assessment data are very encouraging.
-The effectiveness of the "Just-in-Time Teaching" strategies at Indiana University-Purdue University Fort Wayne suggests that it may be as well applicable in a variety of other settings.
+The preliminary JiTT assessment data, in the Specs, Contracts, and Codes class (CNET 276), are very encouraging.
+The effectiveness of the "Just-in-Time Teaching" strategies at IPFW suggests that it may well be applicable in a variety of other settings.